Harthacnut: Early life

 Cnut had left Norway under the rule of Håkon Eiriksson, who drowned in a shipwreck in 1029 or 1030.
 Cnut then appointed his son Svein to rule Norway with the assistance of Ælfgifu, Cnut's first wife and Svein's mother.
 They made themselves unpopular through heavy taxation and by favouring Danish advisers over the Norwegian nobility.
 When King Magnus I of Norway, the son of former King Olaf, invaded in 1035, Svein and Ælfgifu were forced to flee to Harthacnut's court.
 Harthacnut was a close ally of Svein, but he did not consider his resources sufficient to launch an invasion of Norway.
 The half-brothers sought help from their father, only to learn of his death in November 1035.

+Reign of Harold Harefoot

+In 1035, Harthacnut succeeded his father as king of Denmark.
+It is unclear whether he was intended to have England as well, and he was unable to come to the country because his position in Denmark was under threat.
+At a meeting following Cnut's death, his mother and Godwin, the powerful earl of Wessex, urged acceptance of Harthacnut even though he was absent, but magnates north of the Thames supported Cnut's son by Ælfgifu, Harold Harefoot.
+It was decided that Harold should act as regent for both, and that Emma should hold Wessex for her son.
+The arrangement is reflected in the coinage: mints south of the Thames produced silver pennies in Harthacnut's name, while those to the north were almost all Harold's.
+In late 1037, because Harthacnut was still absent, Harold was generally accepted as king, and Emma was sent into exile.
+She fled to Bruges, where she stayed at the court of the Count of Flanders Baldwin V, who was always eager to meddle in English affairs in order to keep that kingdom politically fragmented and weak.

+Harthacnut probably remained in Denmark because of the threat from Magnus of Norway, but the two eventually made a treaty by which, if either died without an heir, his kingdom would pass to the other.
+This may have freed Harthacnut to pursue his claim to England.
+In 1039, Harthacnut sailed with ten ships to meet his mother in Bruges, and following Harold's death in March 1040.
+Envoys crossed the Channel to offer Harthacnut the throne.